-T 2pm, Sunday, November 10, 2019, a metal detectorist found a unique gold coin in a field near Newbury in Berkshire, in the former territory of the Atrebates.
-As soon as he got home he tried to find it in Ancient British Coins (ABC), but couldn't.
-Which isn't surprising because it isn't there.
+At precisely 2pm on Sunday 10 November 2019, a detectorist found a unique Celtic gold coin (Figs.1a & b) in a field near Newbury in Berkshire, in the former territory of the Atrebates.
+As soon as he got home he tried but failed to find it in Ancient British Coins (ABC) - which isn't surprising, because it isn't there.

 So he wrote to my colleague Elizabeth Cottam and sent her images of the coin.
-She could hardly believe her eyes, and neither could I when she showed me the photos.
-It was a gold stater of Caratacus, the British freedom fighter who defied the forces of Rome for eight years, mostly in what is now Wales.
-More to the point, it was the first gold coin of Caratacus that anyone had seen for 2,000 years-a gold coin of the highest rarity and highest importance, historic as well as numismatic.
+She could hardly believe her eyes, neither could I when she showed me the photos.
+It was a gold stater of Caratacus (Fig.2), the British 'freedom fighter', who had defied the forces of Rome for eight years, mostly in what is now Wales.
+More to the point, it was the first gold coin of Caratacus that anyone had seen for two thousand years.
+A gold coin of the highest rarity and therefore the highest importance, both historically as well as numismatically.